 5. The Wicker Man (Robin Hardy, 1973)

-This classic horror movie was filmed mainly on the amazing Isle of Skye, which you can visit after walking the Great Glen Way.
+This classic horror movie was filmed mainly on the amazing Isle of Skye which is just a short trip from Fort William.

 Culzean Castle in Ayrshire and its grounds were also used for much of the shooting.